sel8888/harmonic-shape-transform-2026-koncept/README.md

 > *Functional Maps — 2012.
 ZoomOut — 2019.
 HST(I/O limit) — 2026.*
 *Seven years.
 The answer was always one eigenfunction away.*
 >
-> Seven days of public development are complete; I am now moving to private research.
-Thanks to everyone.
 >
 **HST is that initialization technique.** +42.3% improvement over random.
 0/99 random wins.